CodingIsaac/lotterycontract/README.md

-This is a Lottery SOlidity COntract
+This is a Lottery Solidity Contract
 We are creating a lottery smart contract.
 So what are we considering:
 1. An only manager function
 2. Declaring an address of arrays to collect all the addresses involved in the lottery